khangtictoc/CTF-Writeup-Practice/Web/picoCTF/Logon.md

 **Point:** 100<br>
 **Description:** The factory is hiding things from all of its users.
 Can you login as logon and find what they've been looking at? https://jupiter.challenges.picoctf.org/problem/15796/ or http://jupiter.challenges.picoctf.org:15796
+Hint:
+- Hmm it doesn't seem to check anyone's password, except for Joe's?

 ## Write-up: 📝
 This is one of my first favorite CTF challenges to explore more in ```Inspect 🔍``` tools.
 The challenge also provide a hint which is essentially login as logon, means we need to login as administrator.<br>